Actress Frances Sternhagen of ‘Cheers’ and ‘Sex and the City’ dies at 93

 Sternhagen’s work wasn’t just limited to the stage.

-She played Esther Clavin, the mom to postman Cliff Clavin, played by John Ratzenberger, from 1986 to 1993.
+On “Cheers,” she played Esther Clavin, the mom to postman Cliff Clavin (played by John Ratzenberger) from 1986 to 1993.
 That role earned her two Primetime Emmy Award nominations.

 From 2006 to 2012, she had a recurring role in TNT’s “The Closer.”